Purpose of the Mission

 The Mission's services are offered without reference to race, creed or religion.
 Most services are offered without charge, although donations are encouraged.
 They are available to any seafarers in the Port of Thunder Bay.

 The emphasis for our mission is the ocean-going ships.
-Each year 60 to 130 ocean-going vessels come to Thunder Bay with crews from India, Philippines, Poland, Ukraine, and many other countries.
+Each year 100 to 130 ocean-going vessels come to Thunder Bay with crews from India, Philippines, Poland, Ukraine, the Netherlands and many other countries.
 English is the working language on these ships.
 Go to Statistics for monthly and yearly stats.

 The purpose of the Mission to Seafarers is to promote the spiritual, moral and physical well being of seafarers and their families world-wide.
 The Mission to Seafarers is an Anglican Mission and works ecumenically with our partners, primarily the Roman Catholic Diocese of Thunder Bay.
 Christian principles and the practice of the Anglican Diocese of Algoma and the Mission to Seafarers of London, England guide the operation of the Mission.